Roy Horn Dead, Siegfried & Roy Member Dies From COVID-19 Complications At 75

 Fischbacher Released A Statement Following Horn’s Death

-It’s unclear how Fischbacher and Horn first met but they quickly became friends.
-They began their magic act and were hired to work as an act on a cruise ship.
-It didn’t take long, however, for the two to be discovered.
+Fischbacher and Horn first met on a cruise and they quickly became friends.
+They began their magic act and were hired to work on a cruise ship.

+“Horn, who had a half-wolf, half-dog named Hexe, was already fascinated by animals.
+He volunteered to join Fischbacher as an assistant.
+Before long, the duo were soon working with a rabbit, then a cheetah, building a popular nightclub and theater act,” reports the Las Vegas Review-Journal.

+It didn’t take long for the duo to be discovered.
 They were offered a gig at a club in Germany before catching their big break.
 It was Tony Azzie who saw the show and offered them the opportunity of a lifetime in 1967.
-However, it wasn’t until the 80s that the duo made a name for themselves.
+However, it wasn’t until the ’80s that the duo made a name for themselves.

 They were known to routinely sell out the theater at the Mirage.
-People would travel from around the globe to see this legendary magic act.
+People would travel from around the globe to see their legendary magic act.
 Over the years, Fischbacher and Horn became lifelong companions.
 The closeness of their relationship was evident in the statement that Fischbacher released on Friday evening.

 “Today, the world has lost one of the greats of magic, but I have lost my best friend.
 From the moment we met, I knew Roy and I, together, would change the world.
 There could be no Siegfried without Roy and no Roy without Siegfried.
 Roy was a fighter his whole life, including these final days.
 I gave my heartfelt appreciation to the team of doctors, nurses, and staff, at Mountain View Hospital, who worked heroically against this insidious virus that ultimately took Roy’s life,” Siegfried said in a statement.